yashwagh30/PowerPlay/README.md

-PART 1 — Environment Setup
+Part 1: Environment Setup
-1. Launched EC2 Instance
+1. EC2 Instance

-Instance type: t3.micro (free tier)

-AMI: Ubuntu Server 22.04 LTS

-Region: (your-region)

-2. Created a new user
+A t3.micro Ubuntu Server 22.04 LTS instance was launched using the AWS EC2 dashboard.
+A key pair was created for SSH access.

+2. User Creation

+A new user named devops_intern was created using the following command:

 sudo adduser devops_intern

-3. Added passwordless sudo

-Edited sudoers file:
+3. Passwordless Sudo Access

+The sudoers file was updated:

 sudo visudo

-Added:
+The line below was added to allow passwordless sudo:

 devops_intern ALL=(ALL) NOPASSWD:ALL

-4. Changed hostname
+4. Hostname Update

+The server hostname was changed to include my name:

 sudo hostnamectl set-hostname yash-devops

 Deliverables

-Screenshot of:
+The screenshots include:

-hostname
+Output of hostname

-/etc/passwd showing devops_intern
+The devops_intern entry from /etc/passwd

-Output of sudo whoami as devops_intern
+Output of sudo whoami when run as the new user

-PART 2 — Simple Web Service Setup
+Part 2: Simple Web Service Setup
-1. Installed NGINX
+1. Installing Nginx

+Nginx was installed and enabled:

 sudo apt update
 sudo apt install nginx -y
+sudo systemctl enable nginx
+sudo systemctl start nginx

+2. HTML Page Setup

-2. Created HTML page
+A simple HTML page was placed at /var/www/html/index.html.

-Path: /var/www/html/index.html
+It displays my name, the EC2 instance ID (fetched from metadata), and the server uptime.

 <html>
 <body>